au-nlp/project-milestone-p2-group-3/README.md

   Generate transformer embeddings for trial descriptions and anchor terms, validate embedding quality through nearest-neighbor inspection.

 - **Phase 3 – Anchored Clustering / Topic Modeling:**
-  Implement anchor-guided clustering or modified BERTopic, experiment with anchor weighting and features, and tune the number of topics.
+  Implement either anchor-guided clustering or modified BERTopic, experiment with anchor weighting and features, and fine-tune the number of topics.

-- **Phase 4 – Evaluation and Refinement:**
+- **Phase 4 – Evaluation:**
-  Measure alignment with pre-known categories, observe interpretability, and visualize results.
+  Measure alignment with pre-known categories, observe the interpretability, and visualize results.

 - **Phase 5 – Documentation and Report Preparation:**
   Finalize code and visualizations, update README, and prepare the final report and presentation.